sethmerck/Teach-Me-Grappling-Analytics/README.md

 # <img src='belts.jpeg' height='50'></a> Teach Me Grappling Analytics
-This project scrapes all videos and some of their information (title, upload date, view count) from the Youtube channel ["Teach Me Grappling"](https://www.youtube.com/channel/UC8X1oaFtxTGGAueI-sWE4Mg) along with several other channels and analyzes if there are factors within the title (i.e. specific buzzwords or terms being mentioned w/n the title) that affect the view count for that video.
+This project scrapes all videos and some of their information (title, upload date, view count) from the Youtube channel ["Teach Me Grappling"](https://www.youtube.com/channel/UC8X1oaFtxTGGAueI-sWE4Mg) and analyzes if there are factors within the title (i.e. specific buzzwords or terms being mentioned w/n the title) that affect the view count for that video.

 This project can easily be replicated for any Youtube channel simply by changing the 'url' variable within the 'scraper.py' file in this repo, as well as inserting your own conditions for grouping/categorizing a channel's videos for analysis.